- Mastery ◈◈◇

 I’d wager most people have probably heard this concept brought up once or twice, but it is an important one to keep in mind—especially for those, like myself, who can get caught up in the competition of life.
 Playing life as a finite game, you train for the rules.
 Playing as an infinite game, you focus on being educated to adapt to unknowns.
 Let’s remember that every day is another opportunity to learn more and to seek joy through playful experimentation.

 Kevin gives an incredible list of advice from his 68 years on this planet.
 Among my favourites are “The secret to making fine things is in remaking them” and “Separate the process of creation from improving”.
 I highly recommend everyone read through the entire list and revisit it every once in a while.
-I get the feeling that many of these nuggets of gold come hard-won from first-hand experience and may save years of anxiety and failure throughout a lifetime.
+I get the feeling that many of these nuggets of gold come hard-won from first-hand experience and may save years of anxiety and failure over the course of a lifetime.

 A fairly long read but a great memoir of Peter Schjeldahl, a staff writer at The New Yorker.
 I particularly enjoyed the sections about his alcoholism and smoking habits—they are brutally honest and I appreciated the perspective.
 This piece is a little different to the writing I usually link to but I found it to be a thoroughly interesting read.
 I will be doing my best in the future, however, to avoid linking to paywalled articles.